romanc/lru-cache/README.md

 **Warning** It is not advised to use this library in production code.
 This code is provided as-is.
 Use at your own risk, see [LICENSE](LICENSE).

-## Tests and samples
+## Tests and examples

-If you want to run tests and samples, start  by cloning this repository.
+If you want to run [tests](tests/) and/or [examples](examples), start  by cloning this repository.
 Initializing the submodule is optional and only necessary if you want to build the tests.

 ```bash
 git clone --recurse-submodule git@github.com:romanc/lru-cache.git